SkyVenture112/RestaurantBot/README.md

 * Utilizes a database view (``!popular_items``)
 * Utilizes multiple different entities (Customers, Orders, Reservations, Ratings, Menu Items)

+In order to list all available commands, the ``!help`` command can be sent in the server.
+Further details about the functionalities of each individual command can be found in the documentation of the source files ``user_commands.py`` and ``admin_commands.py``.

 ## Execution Instructions

-Once the Discord bot has been invited to a server, it can be run by doing the following:
+Once the Discord bot has been invited to a server, it can be run by following the below steps:

-* Ensure a local version of MySQL is running by executing the command ``bash mysql -u root -p
+1. Ensure a local version of MySQL is running by executing the command ``bash mysql -u root -p
 ``.
 Connect the menu database to LocalHost.

-* Run the command
+2. Run the command
 ``bash
 python bot.py
-``
+``.